andreipfeiffer/css-in-js/README.md

 #### 14. `css` prop

-Allows passing styles using a special `css` prop, similar how you would define inline styles, but the library generates a unique CSS class name behind the scenes:
+Allows passing styles using a special `css` prop, similar how we would define inline styles, but the library generates a unique CSS class name behind the scenes:

 - it's a convenient and ergonomic API;
 - this technique was first introduced and popularized by [Emotion](#emotion) v10;